Bradley Chubb: 2020

 In Week 4 against the New York Jets, Chubb recorded his first 2.5 sacks of the season on Sam Darnold during the 37–28 win.

 On December 21, 2020, Chubb was voted to the 2021 Pro Bowl.
+In the 2020 season, Chubb appeared in and started 14 games, he finished with 7.5 sacks, 42 total tackles (26 solo), and one forced fumble.
+He was ranked 40th by his fellow players on the NFL Top 100 Players of 2021.

 2021

-The Broncos exercised the fifth-year option on Chubb's contract on April 30, 2021, which will guarantee a salary of $12.72 million for the 2022 season.
+The Broncos exercised the fifth-year option on Chubb's contract on April 30, 2021, with a guarantee salary of $12.72 million for the 2022 season.
 He was placed on injured reserve on September 22, 2021, after undergoing ankle surgery.
 He was activated on November 27.
+He appeared in and started seven games and had 21 total tackles (nine solo), one interception, and two passes defended.

 Miami Dolphins

 On November 1, 2022, the Broncos traded Chubb along with a 2025 fifth-round pick to the Miami Dolphins in exchange for running back Chase Edmonds, a 2023 first-round pick (pick from San Francisco), and a 2024 fourth-round pick.
 He then signed a five-year, $110 million extension with $63.2 million guaranteed.
+Chubb finished the 2022 season with eight sacks, 39 total tackles (20 solo), one pass defended, and three fumble recoveries.

 On January 30, 2023, Chubb was named to his second Pro Bowl, this time as a replacement to Khalil Mack.

+In Week 15 of the 2023 season, Chubb recorded seven tackles, three sacks, two forced fumbles and a recovery in a 30–0 win over the New York Jets, earning AFC Defensive Player of the Week.
+He suffered a torn ACL in the loss to the Ravens in Week 17 and was ruled out for the season.

+On July 18, 2024, Chubb was placed on the active/physically unable to perform (PUP) list, and placed on reserves to begin the season.

 NFL career statistics

 Personal life

 Chubb's brother, Brandon Chubb, played college football at Wake Forest, and signed as an undrafted free agent with the Los Angeles Rams in 2016.
 Their father, Aaron, was a late-round draft pick of the New England Patriots in 1989.
-Chubb is the younger cousin of Nick Chubb, who played for the Georgia Bulldogs, and was drafted by the Cleveland Browns thirty picks after Bradley was drafted, with the thirty-fifth overall pick in the second round of the 2018 NFL Draft.
+Chubb is the cousin of Nick Chubb, who played for the Georgia Bulldogs, and was selected by the Cleveland Browns thirty picks after Bradley was drafted, with the thirty-fifth overall pick in the second round of the 2018 NFL draft.